How Do We Make It Work?

 First, when we were first getting started we wanted to develop real and lasting farm partnerships.
 Many restaurants go out to farmers looking to order several hundred pounds of sirloin steaks on a monthly basis, and are even willing to pay a high price and make a big commitment.
 But farmers that are experts at growing perennial pastures generally don’t also have inventory management, logistics, and customer service as a primary area of interest or expertise – making this type of order a red herring of sorts…one that creates lots of intractable problems for the farmer: What to do with all of the shanks?
 Ground beef?
 How to deliver the product and ensure it stays cold?

 Instead, we make commitments for whole animals months in advance – and make good on those commitments even when our needs change.
-We generally don’t work to change hearts and minds of farmers – we find producers who were already operating in ways consistent with our values and affidavit standards and help them to grow their operations.
+We generally don’t work to change hearts and minds of farmers – we find producers who are already interested in or already practicing regenerative agriculture, managing in ways consistent with our values and affidavit standards, helping them to grow their operations.
 This makes farm visits and ongoing monitoring pretty straightforward – we’re all after the same goals.

 Related Posts